kratoszwb/Flower-Classification-on-TPUs/README.md

 -	MobileNetV2
 -	InceptionResnetV2

-All the models are built in file named 'inceptionv3-md1.ipynb'.
+All the models are built in file named 'Models.py'.
 We use one model each time and all the other models are commented out.
 We collect results from all the models for ensembling.
-The process of ensembling is in the file named 'submissions-ensembling.ipynb'.
+The process of ensembling is in the file named 'Ensemble.py'.

 On the basis of pre-trained models(with weights of ImgaeNet), we adopt transfer learning to solve the flower classfication problem.

-We customize a loss function named cos-layer which is defined in file named 'inceptionv3-md1.ipynb'.
+We customize a loss function named cos-layer which is defined in file named Models.py'.

+Here is an example of the result of validation process.

 ![alt](https://github.com/kratoszwb/Flower-Classification-on-TPUs/blob/master/image/Validation.png)